Algeria–China relations: History of diplomatic relations

 Algeria–China relations have played an important role amidst the backdrop of Algeria's turbulent 20th century history.
 Algeria's struggle for independence from France in the 1950s was, in many ways, rooted to the rise of a socialist political philosophy as a welcomed alternative to the perceived oppressive nature of the liberal-capitalist French state.
 China was an early supporter of the Front de Libération Nation (FLN) – the socialist revolutionary party which continues to dominate Algerian politics today.

-Some critics suggest that China was acting as a pseudo-colonial force attempting to shape the FLN, in a similar way to the Viet-Minh movement in Indo-China, into an instrument of revolutionary strategy against France and the West generally.
-However, the early relationship between FLN members and Maoist China did reap mutual benefits.
+The early relationship between FLN members and the People's Republic of China resulted in mutual benefits.
+China took a strong rhetorical stance in support of the FLN and provided it with arms.
 According to researcher Kyle Haddad-Fonda, the association gave "ideological credibility" to the burgeoning Algerian FLN and helped to garner support and solidify their regional reputation.
 On the other hand, China was permitted to "champion a revolutionary cause" in line with their socialist ideology – expanding their sphere of influence into the Maghreb region while maintaining an ultimately politically passive role which did not overtly threaten Algeria's sense of independence.

 China was the first non-Arab country to recognise the FLN as Algerian provisional government in December 1958.
 China's foreign policy continued to follow a similar style of passive support in the region, providing economic investment – filling the gaps as Western nations started pulling out of the unstable region - while avoiding military intervention.
 For example, between 1958 and 1962, China provided assistance to the Armée de Libération Nationale – the armed wing of the FLN – in the form of funds, arms and training for Algerian officers, forms of practical support that avoided an obvious influx of Chinese military.
 For this reason, some commentators have suggested the Sino-Algerian relationship took the form of an "illusory alliance" rather than a military one.

 The involvement of China was welcomed by Algeria.
 The Algerian Foreign Minister, Abdelkader Messahel, remarked in a 2018 speech on "the vital contribution that China has brought to the Algerian revolution (1954-1962) to help it regain its independence.
 The unwavering support of China continued as it was the first country to recognise the Provisional Government of the Algerian Republic (GPRA) a few weeks after its proclamation in September 1958."

 After Algeria gained independence in 1962, China continued to ‘fill the void’ left by Western nations.
 China provided material support, including immediately dispatching a medical team, donating shipments of wheat, laminated steel, school equipment, a 13,000-ton freighter, and four transport aircraft and alleviating financial burden by extending a $50 million low-interest loan.